cooking whole grains

-organic short grain brown rice is best when its pressure cooked - the flavor, texture, and nutritional content is exquisite... if you don't have a pressure cooker, boiling will work fine, but will never achieve the same finished product (most people who don't like brown rice as much as white rice have probably only tried boiled brown rice)... this recipe makes enough rice for a few days or a big meal - brown rice is great leftover, as you can have it for breakfast (rice and raisins or rice rolls), lunch, dinner, or desert the next day, using any number of great recipes
+brown rice is best when it is soaked overnight and pressure cooked - the flavor, texture, and nutritional content is exquisite... if you don't have a pressure cooker, boiling will work fine, but will never achieve the same finished product (most people who don't like brown rice as much as white rice have probably only tried boiled brown rice)... this recipe makes enough rice for a few days or a big meal - brown rice is great leftover, as you can have it for breakfast (rice and raisins or rice rolls), lunch, dinner, or desert the next day, using any number of great recipes

-wash and rinse rice well by placing the rice in the pot, filling it half way with water, and gently swishing the rice around with your hand to remove any debris... drain into a strainer, then repeat the wash and rinse another 2 times (or more if needed)... place the rice back in the pot and add the 4 1/2 cups of water and the sea salt... swish it around gently with your hand, and make sure the rice is evenly distributed... cover the pot with its lid and turn heat to high* in order to bring it to pressure... when it is up to pressure, turn heat to low and place a flame deflector on the grate, and the pot on the deflector, to keep it the rice from burning... you should have a nice even, low pressure going for 40 minutes... when done, remove pot from heat, and let the pressure come down slowly, by itself - this ensures the best flavor and even texture, as the steam hydrates any too-toasted rice that might be on the bottom... when pressure is completely down, remove the lid and scoop out the rice with a wood or bamboo rice paddle... enjoy!!
+wash and rinse rice well by placing the rice in a large bowl or pot, filling it half way with water, and gently swishing the rice around with your hand to remove any debris... drain into a strainer if possible, then repeat the wash and rinse another 2 times (or more if needed)... place the rice in a bowl with about an inch of water above the surface - add a teaspoon of apple cider vinegar, swish it around and let sit overnight... soaking isn't mandatory, but does make the grain more digestible and gives the rice a much more light and delicate feel and flavor! strain well, then place the rice in a pot and add the water and sea salt... swish it around gently with your hand, and make sure the rice is evenly distributed... cover the pot with its lid and turn heat to high* in order to bring it to pressure... just as it comes up to pressure, turn heat to low (if using a flame for cooking, place a flame deflector on the grate, and the pot on the deflector, to keep it the rice from burning)... you should have a nice even, low pressure going for 40 minutes (if you have soaked your rice overnight, do 30-35 minutes)... when done, remove pot from heat, and let the pressure come down slowly, by itself - this ensures the best flavor and even texture, as the steam hydrates any slightly toasted rice that might be on the bottom... when pressure is completely down, remove the lid and gently stir the rice with a wood or bamboo rice paddle, or a spoon to mix the top and bottom rice together evenly... enjoy!!

-* a gas stove is preferable to an electric stove in all cases, but if you have an electric stove, pressure cooking is the best way to retain nutrients despite the negative effects of cooking with electric
+* fire / a gas stove is preferable to an electric stove in all cases, but if you have an electric stove, pressure cooking is the best way to retain nutrients

 boiled brown rice